-To be eligible to compete in an Unrestricted 125 Sportsman class, a competitor must hold a minimum of a B grade license, unless the option in rule 13.17.10 13.15.3(5) (addendum 2, 2012) is taken.
+To be eligible to compete in an Unrestricted 125 Sportsman class, a competitor must hold a minimum of a B grade license, unless the option in rule 13.17.10 is taken.

 36.02 Engine Elegibility:

 As per State Karting Council recommendations.
 Relevant engine Technical Specifications for this class form part of these rules and are available at www.karting.net.au